Impact of the September 11 attacks on the entertainment industry: Music and radio

 Program directors from radio stations throughout the United States retooled their playlists in response to the attacks.
 Common changes included the heavy rotation of songs such as "God Bless the USA" by Lee Greenwood and Whitney Houston's rendition of "The Star-Spangled Banner" from Super Bowl XXV.
 Meanwhile, songs such as U2's "Sunday Bloody Sunday", Drowning Pool's "Bodies", and Dave Matthews Band's "Crash Into Me" were excluded from playlists.
 Additionally, Clear Channel (now known as iHeartMedia) came under scrutiny for distributing a list of 150 potentially sensitive songs that were not recommended for broadcast immediately after the attacks, including every Rage Against the Machine song.

 NPR's weekly comedic news quiz show Wait Wait...
 Don't Tell Me! did not record or broadcast a show for the weekend of September 15–16.

 Christian rap metal band P.O.D. released their album Satellite on September 11, 2001, spurring success for the album and its lead single "Alive", which was seen as having a positive message in the aftermath of the attacks.
 Other bands associated with genres such as nu metal and rap metal experienced a downturn in sales due to the attacks; these genres continued to decline in popularity in the following years.

+blink-182's music video for "Stay Together for the Kids" depicts the band performing inside a suburban house as it is gradually demolished, reflecting the song's themes of divorce and family conflict.
+Filmed at a house in Orange County, California that was scheduled for demolition, the video employed elaborate cinematography and special effects.
+Because production coincided with the September 11 attacks, the band became concerned that its imagery of destruction could be misinterpreted.
+Label MCA later re-edited the video and added an opening statistic about divorce to clarify its intended metaphor.

 Thrash metal band Slayer released their album God Hates Us All on September 11, 2001.
-Due to the name of the album and its lyrical themes and content, it has been interpreted by some as a premonition of the attacks.
+Due to the album's name and its lyrical themes and content, it has been interpreted by some as a premonition of the attacks.

 According to Arrogant Worms band member Trevor Strong, the song "Worst Seat on the Plane" was never performed live due to Idiot Road (the album it was featured on) being released on September 18, 2001.

 American alternative rock band Jimmy Eat World voluntarily changed the name of their album Bleed American, which was released on July 18, 2001, out of concern that the title may be misinterpreted.
 It was re-released as the eponymous Jimmy Eat World, and its title track was renamed "Salt Sweat Sugar".
 In 2008, a deluxe version of the album was released, reverting both the album and song to their original Bleed American title.